uvicmakerlab/dhsi2016/photogrammetry.md

 * Where possible, create 80% overlap across images.
 In many ways, such redundancy is conducive to making meshes.
 * Start with a simple project, say, a batch of 25 images.
 Often, you don't need a lot of data to create a compelling mesh.

-#Before you process your photos:
-If you would like to begin modifying your object before you process your photos with Agisoft Photoscan, consider altering your images using photo editing software.
-Any photo editing software will allow you to play with the contrast levels and brightness.
-If you want to edit your photographs further, you can use Photoshop to totally modify your object.
-For example, if you are building a model of a mug, you could add an extra handle.

-You can always do this step after you get more aquainted with Agisoft.

 # Photoscan workflow in short:

 1. Add cameras